Loading

 Help our newest arrivals build their lives in Australia.

-All Australians have the right to communicate and engage with the Australian Government and other essential services, irrespective of their first language preference, their English language ability or their cultural and linguistic backgrounds.
-However, some members of Australia's culturally and linguistically diverse communities may experience a language barrier when accessing government and other essential services.
+All Australians have the right to communicate and engage with the Australian Government and other essential services, regardless of their cultural and linguistic backgrounds.

 Free Interpreting Service